-- 3.1.1 Develop agreed country-level impactful advocacy strategies associated with the Country Climate Security Profiles including identification of innovative forms for communicating climate security priorities to different audiences e.g., Video's, VR, social media, art (STATUS: in progress). - 3.1.2 Develop an agreed joint Regional Advocacy Strategy for targeting key fora and events to progress greater appreciation and understanding of the climate security challenges of atoll nations and Pacific Island Countries which also include the perspectives of women and youth.
-Include key fora and processes such as Boe Action Plan reporting to Sub-Committee on Security; Group of Friends on Climate and Security; Pacific Resilience Partnership Technical Working Group on Human Mobility; UNFCCC; UNSG reporting; Blue Pacific Strategy 2050 (STATUS: in progress). - 3.1.3 Support the CANCC to convene and build consensus on their priority climate security challenges and to articulate these as a basis for calling on the international community to raise ambition and provide longer-term support.
+- 3.1.1 Develop agreed country-level impactful advocacy strategies associated with the Country Climate Security Profiles including identification of innovative forms for communicating climate security priorities to different audiences e.g. Video's, VR, social media, art (STATUS: in progress). - 3.1.2 Develop an agreed joint Regional Advocacy Strategy for targeting key fora and events to progress greater appreciation and understanding of the climate security challenges of atoll nations and Pacific Island Countries which also include the perspectives of women and youth.
+Include key fora and processes such as Boe Action Plan reporting to Sub-Committee on Security; Group of Friends on Climate and Security; Pacific Resilience Partnership Technical Working Group on Human Mobility; UNFCCC; UNSG reporting; Blue Pacific Strategy 2050 (STATUS: to commence in extension period). - 3.1.3 Support the CANCC to convene and build consensus on their priority climate security challenges and to articulate these as a basis for calling on the international community to raise ambition and provide longer-term support.
 Provide funding for platforms, meetings, advice and research in support of this.
-Identify and provide support to connect CANCC work to relevant regional and global processes and advocacy (STATUS: in progress). - 3.1.4 Design and develop fit-for-purpose knowledge and communication products from Pacific perspectives to support the efforts of Pacific Countries to help to raise the awareness of these challenges for the region and global community.
-Knowledge products will consider already existing materials and should be developed for different audiences including community, policy makers, potential donors and negotiations experts (STATUS: in progress). - 3.1.5 Support CANCC members and stakeholders to attend key regional and international events to promote greater awareness of their climate security challenges to inform practical and progressive international support to address them, for example in discussions related to maintaining EEZ boundaries, maintaining revenues from migratory fish stocks, protection of people who may be displaced and forced to migrate because of climate change impacts (STATUS: in progress).
+Identify and provide support to connect CANCC work to relevant regional and global processes and advocacy (STATUS: in-progress). - 3.1.4 Design and develop fit-for-purpose knowledge and communication products from Pacific perspectives to support the efforts of Pacific Countries to help to raise the awareness of these challenges for the region and global community.
+Knowledge products will take into account already existing materials and should be developed for different audiences including community, policy makers, potential donors and negotiations experts (STATUS: in-progress). - 3.1.5 Support CANCC members and stakeholders to attend key regional and international events to promote greater awareness of their climate security challenges to inform practical and progressive international support to address them, for example in discussions related to maintaining EEZ boundaries, maintaining revenues from migratory fish stocks, protection of people who may be displaced and forced to migrate as a result of climate change impacts (STATUS: in-progress).

-Output 3.2 Identification, mobilization, and coordination of resources for addressing the unique climate security challenges of the focus countries.
+Output 3.2 Identification, mobilization and coordination of resources for addressing the unique climate security challenges of the focus countries.

-- 3.2.1 Resourcing strategies developed for National Climate Security Profiles for focus countries, tailored to ensuring the most serious risks to human, cultural and societal security and resource integrity are mitigated (STATUS: in progress). - 3.2.2 Identify good practice examples of integrated approaches amongst climate change, humanitarian, development and security practitioners to address climate security challenges with a focus on how they affect different groups including women and youth at country and regional level (STATUS: in progress). - 3.2.3 Consultations between atoll and other Pacific countries and donor/partners to foster resourcing opportunities and identify modalities of suitable programmatic and coordinated resourcing (STATUS: in progress). - 3.2.4 Support governments to negotiate the inclusion of the unique climate security considerations of the Pacific into relevant climate finance, development finance and security finance fora across the region and internationally (STATUS: in progress). - 3.2.5 Explore suitable resourcing options and modalities that could be put in place to address the unique loss and damage issues faced by Pacific countries and atoll countries in particular.
-This could support readiness on how to address loss and damage in the Pacific context (as these issues continue to accelerate in line with climate impact projections) and would also inform global negotiations on resourcing implications of loss and damage (STATUS: in progress).
+- 3.2.1 Resourcing strategies developed for National Climate Security Profiles for focus countries, tailored to ensuring the most serious risks to human, cultural and societal security and resource integrity are mitigated (STATUS: to commence in extension period). - 3.2.2 Identify good practice examples of integrated approaches amongst climate change, humanitarian, development and security practitioners to address climate security challenges with a focus on how they affect different groups including women and youth at country and regional level (STATUS: to commence in extension period). - 3.2.3 Consultations between atoll and other Pacific countries and donor/partners to foster resourcing opportunities and identify modalities of suitable programmatic and coordinated resourcing (STATUS: to commence in extension period). - 3.2.4 Support governments to negotiate the inclusion of the unique climate security considerations of the Pacific into relevant climate finance, development finance and security finance fora across the region and internationally (STATUS: in-progress). - 3.2.5 Explore suitable resourcing options and modalities that could be put in place to address the unique loss and damage issues faced by Pacific countries and atoll countries in particular.
+This could support readiness on how to address loss and damage in the Pacific context (as these issues continue to accelerate in line with climate impact projections) and would also inform global negotiations on resourcing implications of loss and damage (STATUS: to commence in extension period).